 Once the required skills have been identified, the next step is identifying potential team members.
 This could include colleagues, volunteers, or external contractors.

-Lastly, define who will be responsible for specific tasks, set deadlines, and ensure that everyone on the team understands their role in the event.
+Lastly, define in a contract who will be responsible for specific tasks, set deadlines, and ensure that everyone on the team understands their role in the event.
 This way, you would be able to file a lawsuit in a small claims court in case they fail to meet their contractual obligations.

 5. Analyze Your Event Budget